ULHPC/ulhpc-docs/docs/services/jupyter.md

 deactivate
 ```

-You can then export a kernel for your environment that Jupyter applications can use to create notebooks using the environment.
+You can then export a kernel for your environment that Jupyter applications can use to create notebooks for the environment.
 Jupyter applications provide a default environment with a kernel and also search some default locations for additional kernels.
-The user default location selected with the `--user` option of `ipykernel` is:
+The user default location is selected with the `--user` option of `ipykernel` and is located in:

 ```
 ${HOME}/.local/share/jupyter/kernels